Jivansha/Projectaire/README.md

-# Projectaire
+# Projectaire_Cpp
-Projectaire is the collection of classic C++ projects developed by me on the Code Blocks Ide.
+Projectaire_Cpp is the collection of classic C++ projects developed by me on the Code Blocks Ide.

 The projects in this repository includes -